robotoworks/mechanoid/docs/source/net/index.rst

 Anonymous Blocks
 """"""""""""""""
-A body or response block can be defined as a braced block of name:type pairs, in both cases, the result of the JSON will be that of a JSON object.
+A body or response block can be defined as a block of name:type pairs in braces, in both cases, the result of the JSON will be that of a JSON object.

 Given the following example of a post method definition: